Moses-Mtonga/gna-laravel-assessment/README.md

+To Run the system:
-To Run the system on your machine
+Ensure you have the following installed on your machine
+1. php 8.2^ // for running a php project
+2. Node.js 16^ // for frontend js package support using npm
+3. composer //install it globally to manage php packages

 Clone the repository: